This post may contain affiliate links, which help keep this content free. (Full disclosure)

 VARIATIONS: Add onions or spices.
 To add onion, dice it and saute before adding the garlic.
 Great spice pairings include cayenne pepper, crushed red pepper flakes, cumin, or chili powder.

 How To Make Cilantro Lime Cauliflower Rice

-This section shows how to make keto cilantro lime rice with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make keto cilantro lime rice with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.